Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-18-ai-beatsaber_custom_maps.md

 **Depends on Music**

 Timing

-Note Colour:
+Note Colour

-* While not every BeatSaber map does this, my favourite maps are when the blue and the red are highlighting different aspects of the
+> While not every BeatSaber map does this, my favourite maps are when the blue and the red are highlighting different aspects of the

 **Unsure**

 Note Location

-Evidence For Independent
+> Evidence For Independent
-* Louder dynamics often result in larger swings.
+> * Louder dynamics often result in larger swings.
 I originally thought that location would be needed to capture this but I have realised that multiple notes in the same location can also mean that there is a large swing.

-Evidence For Dependent
+> Evidence For Dependent
-* For song consistency (ie. verse 1 and verse 2 have a similar structure)
+> * For song consistency (ie. verse 1 and verse 2 have a similar structure)
-* Cyclic actions, (ie. You repeat the same action every bar, just given that notes are there you can't determine the start of the bar)
+> * Cyclic actions, (ie. You repeat the same action every bar, just given that notes are there you can't determine the start of the bar)

 **Independent of Music**

 Direction

-* The swing direction depends more on the structure of the notes rather than the music.
+> The swing direction depends more on the structure of the notes rather than the music.

 Going forward I will consider Note Location independent of the music and see what kind of results I get.